mkriaf/pagerduty-aws-workshop/content/03_eventbridge/page-4-rule.md

 We can select we from various action from EC2 API Calls to Lambda Invocations.

 In our demo, we are going to trigger a reboot.
-For that we select “ EC2 Rebootinstances API Call”, input our target Instance ID, and create a new role for this trigger.
+For that we select "EC2 Rebootinstances API call", input our target Instance ID, and create a new role for this trigger.

 Then scroll down and click “Create”